Story at a glance:

 • Good insulator.
 The density of straw bales also aids in both acoustic and thermal control, which can help dampen sound and reduce the building’s heating and cooling needs.

-• Cheap and easy to produce.
+• Affordable and easy to produce.
 Raw straw is an inexpensive material and bales are extremely easy to put together—both of which help cut down on overall construction time and costs.

 Cons of Straw Bales